 Mercedes-Benz SLC 300 AMG LineThe SLK is dead, long live the SLC.
 Twenty years after the original SLK appeared, Mercedes has replaced it with the SLC.
 Retaining the underpinnings of the outgoing SLK makes it look broadly similar, which isn’t a bad thing, and means this SLC 300 uses a familiar 2.0-litre turbo petrol engine.
 Significantly, the SLC 300 gains the nine-speed automatic gearbox which, by this point, we’d realised is really rather good.
 This test car was seriously well-specified, packing over £12,000 worth of options, which ranged from a £195 analogue clock to the £2,095 Command Online multimedia system.

 On paper this should have all the makings of a fun-to-drive roadster, yet somehow it didn’t quite click.
 The ride felt troubled whatever mode the Dynamic Select was set to, along with a strange vagueness from the steering wheel when on-centre.
 After having experienced the AMG A45, and the ever amusing sports exhaust, the tone from the SLC seemed to lack the same entertainment factor.
 It ultimately leaves the SLC 300 trapped between full on sports car, and refined open-top cruiser.
-Possibly it’s a a car that a short drive just isn’t quite enough to fathom what it has going on.
+Possibly it’s a car that a short drive isn’t quite enough to fathom what it has going on.

 Quick Facts – Mercedes-Benz SLC 300 AMG Line